-- Assigning a Management Class to a VTV requires allocating a VTD in a VTSS that can satisfy the requirements of the assigned Management Class.
-For any jobs that route data to VSM via esoteric substitution and assign a Management Class to the data, ensure that you specify an esoteric that includes VTSSs that can satisfy the requirements of the Management Class! - As described in "Routing Data Sets to VSM" on page 119, you can also route data sets to VSM by: - Using SMC TAPEREQ statements or HSC User Exits that do not use esoteric substitution - Changing existing JCL or writing new JCL
+- To ensure that virtual requests, like, actually go to virtual, StorageTek recommends that esoterics contain only VTDs. - Assigning a Management Class to a VTV requires allocating a VTD in a VTSS that can satisfy the requirements of the assigned Management Class.
+For any jobs that route data to VSM via esoteric substitution and assign a

+Management Class to the data, ensure that you specify an esoteric that includes VTSSs that can satisfy the requirements of the Management Class!

+- As described in "Routing Data Sets to VSM" on page 114, you can also route data sets to VSM by: - Using SMC TAPEREQ statements or HSC User Exits that do not use esoteric substitution - Changing existing JCL or writing new JCL
-VSM Esoterics and Esoteric Substitution for the StorageTek DFSMS Interface

-If you use these interfaces, you can use any valid esoteric defined to MVS.
+VSM Esoterics and Esoteric Substitution for the StorageTek DFSMS Interface If you use these interfaces, you can use any valid esoteric defined to MSP.
 For these interfaces, begin your esoteric names with an alphabetic character to meet SMS requirements.